bunkerity/bunkerweb/docs/quickstart-guide.md

 === "Kubernetes"

-    You will need to add the settings to the environment variables of the Bunkerweb containers (doing it using the ingress is not supported because you will get into trouble when using things like Let's Encrypt) :
+    You will need to add the settings to the environment variables of the BunkerWeb containers (doing it using the ingress is not supported because you will get into trouble when using things like Let's Encrypt) :
     ```yaml
 	apiVersion: apps/v1
 	kind: DaemonSet